Stand Up Week

 %

-Entanglements were fatal in 2020
+of entanglements were fatal in 2024

 The majority of grain entrapments involve out of condition grain.

-Join Us for the 2024 Kick-Off Event!
+Join Us for the 2025 Kick-Off Event!

-MONDAY, MARCH 25, 2024
+MONDAY, MARCH 24, 2025

-Livestreamed this year from Mitchell, South Dakota, the Kick Off is a hybrid (in-person & virtual) event to highlight the importance of participating in Stand Up 4 Grain Safety Week and the benefits received from this national, industry wide focus on safety.
+The Kick Off is a hybrid (in-person & virtual) event to highlight the importance of participating in Stand Up 4 Grain Safety Week and the benefits received from this national, industry wide focus on safety.
 We ALL have a piece in ensuring our workers go home safely at the end of every work day!

 Don’t forget to check out the FREE educational and promotional resources below and on the resource page to make the most of your Stand Up 4 Grain Safety Week.